baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     * [`tshark`][35] the command-line version of Wireshark.
     The main advantage of tshark is that it can be used in scripts.
     Its main disadvantage is that it does not have a GUI.
+* IP Performance
+    * [iPerf3][56] is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+    It supports tuning of various parameters related to timing, bandwidth, loss, and other parameters.
 * IP Networking Utilities
     * [`ping`][25] (Packet Internet Gropper) is like a sonar pulse sent to detect another IP address.
     It is used to test the connection and latency between two network connections.